Error Handling Patterns and Custom Errors

 One thing to note: Error.captureStackTrace is Node.js-only.
 In browsers, the stack trace is captured automatically and you can skip that line.

-The Object.setPrototypeOf Edge Case
+The Object.setPrototypeOf edge case

 ES6 class inheritance makes instanceof Error work correctly in modern engines.
 But transpilers like Babel and some older environments can break the prototype chain.
 When that happens, myError instanceof MyCustomError returns false and myError.stack looks wrong.